Fall 2021: What to know about using the Mina Rees Library.

 – Mina Rees.
 The First Ten Years of the Graduate School of the City University of New York.
 August 1972, p.
 10.

 NYPL extends borrowing of select material for GC affiliates, for pick-up and return at an NYPL research library.
-Register for NYPL extended borrowing privileges by bringing an NYPL card (apply online or in person at any NYPL location) and a GC ID card to an NYPL research library.
+Register for NYPL extended borrowing privileges by bringing an NYPL card (apply by emailing (email@example.com) in person at any NYPL location) and a GC ID card to an NYPL research library.
 With these, NYPL library staff will issue a CUNY-GC sticker for your NYPL library card that signals extended borrowing privileges.

 GC affiliates with extended borrowing privileges may borrow select materials in the Research Catalog (https://www.nypl.org/research) and the ReCAP Shared Collection (https://www.nypl.org/scc) for pick-up and return at an NYPL research library, with 120-day loans, renewable by in-person request.
 NYPL extended borrowing cards renew every September.

 Any NYPL barcode allows off-site access to many NYPL research library databases, including e-book and archival collections not available through the GC Library.
 Use your NYPL barcode to reach NYPL e-resources from the NYPL site (https://libguides.nypl.org/eresources).